-Data collection in Magumeri was interrupted by security incidents and the sampling threshold was not reached.
+1Data collection in Magumeri was interrupted by security incidents and the asmpling threshold was not reached.
 As a result, the LGA-level estimates are not shown here, but the available data have been included in the state aggregations.
-1lnaccessible LGAs not assessed due to insecurity or lack of partner presence at the time of data collection
+1naccessible LGAs not assessed due to insecurity or lack of partner presence at the time of data collection

-&lt;sup>1 Composite indicator made up of access to safe and healthy housing enclosure units, access to shelters meeting agreed technical and performance standards (had damage or structural problems), number of households sharing shelters and whether household is in need of non-food items.
+1 Composite indicator made up of access to safe and healthy housing enclosure units, access to shelters meeting agreed technical and performance standards (had damage or structural problems), number of households sharing shelters and whether household is in need of non-food items.

-&lt;sup>2 Figure obtained by applying the percentage on population figures from VTS Dataset, March 2020 and IOM DTM Round 31, February 2020
+2 Figure obtained by applying the percentage on population figures from VTS Dataset, March 2020 and IOM DTM Round 31, February 2020 of households with an education LSG:2

-&lt;sup>3 See p.9 on pre-existing vulnerabilities for more information.
-The proportions of vulnerable households with a shelter LSG per population group were found to be: 6% non-displaced; 15% IDP; 4% returnee.
+3 See p.11 on pre-existing vulnerabilities for more information.
+The proportions of vulnerable households with a shelter LSG per population group were found to be: 6% non-displaced; 15% IDP: 4% returnee.